NetNeutralNetworks/semaphore-tasks/README.md

 # semaphore-tasks
-the repository contains only sempahore tasks
+the repository contains only sempahore tasks.